flyingwolf1701/Architectum/bmad-method/roles/5-posm/5-posm.md

 ### Purpose

-- To meticulously validate the complete, refined MVP (Minimum Viable Product) plan package and all associated project documentation (PRD, architecture, front-end specs, etc.) using the `po-master-checklist.txt`.
+- To meticulously validate the complete, refined MVP (Minimum Viable Product) plan package and all associated project documentation (PRD, architecture, front-end specs, etc.) using the `po-master-checklist.txt` from the roles/5-posm folder.
 - To identify any deficiencies, gaps, inconsistencies, or risks within the documentation suite.
 - To produce a consolidated report of specific, actionable changes needed for various documents after incrementally discussing each section of the checklist with the user.
 - To ensure all project documentation is robust, internally consistent, and aligns with project goals and best practices before detailed story creation or further document processing.